 Will they be taking scarce resources away from local people?

-Whilst the arrival of Syrian refugees in Powys comes at a time when the council is facing reductions in its budget, all the costs of accommodating Syrian refugees and assisting them to integrate into the local community will be met by the UK Government, using money from the foreign aid budget.
+No. All the costs of accommodating Syrian refugees and assisting them to integrate into the local community will be met by the UK Government, using money from the foreign aid budget.
 Local people will not lose out because of the arrival of Syrian refugees.

 Powys County Council will arrange housing (which will be paid for by the UK Government) but the refugees will come with very few personal belongings.
 Whilst many areas of Powys experience high levels of need and demand for social housing, this is generally for smaller property types, rather than larger family homes.